fmager/real-time/m1_memory_hierarchies/s5_computational_graph_compilers.md

 queue and then waiting for it to complete, we could just add all of the operations of our graph and then wait.
 So far so good.
 But what did the fused versions do?

-When calculating the linear operation, it kept the output in the threads register and applied it directly there before storing it in the GPU's RAM and dispatching a new compute shader.
+When calculating the linear operation, it kept the output in the threads register and applied the ReLU function once the data in register before storing it in the GPU's RAM and dispatching a new compute shader.
 One of the suggested exercises is to optimize the linear shader.
 In any case that should involve tiling and shared memory.
 That would mean that the matrix-matrix multiplication would need the work group to act in coordination and load in tiles of the matrices into shared memory (L1 cache) and synchronize, in order for them to get more out of memory they might otherwise have overlapping accesses of.
 Finally, when we use the graph loop, we don't actually tell the GPU to run this same queue for N iterations, but add to the queue, submit and wait N times.
 If we found the correct tools to tell the GPU to run some program for 100 times, it might completely set the GPU free for a while.

 ## 3️⃣ The Results and the Caveats
 Ok, so we just saw some results previously.
 I am mostly concerned with showing you the relative timings, otherwise